fabioluciano/notes/Imported Notes/Pocket/introduction-to-the-zettelkasten-method.md

 > create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection

+> Niklas Luhmann, the godfather of the Zettelkasten Method